STAND. COM. REP. NO 678

 RE: S.B.
 No. 1344

 Twenty-Eighth State Legislature

 State of Hawaii

-Your Committees on Transportation and Public Safety, Intergovernmental, and Military Affairs, to which was referred S.B.
-No. 1505 entitled:
+Your Committee on Judiciary and Labor, to which was referred S.B.
+No. 1344 entitled:

-As affirmed by the records of votes of the members of your Committees on Transportation and Public Safety, Intergovernmental, and Military Affairs that are attached to this report, your Committees are in accord with the intent and purpose of S.B.
-No. 1505, as amended herein, and recommend that it pass Second Reading in the form attached hereto as S.B.
-No. 1505, S.D.
+As affirmed by the record of votes of the members of your Committee on Judiciary and Labor that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 1344, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
+No. 1344, S.D.
 1, and be placed on the calendar for Third Reading.

 Respectfully submitted on behalf of the members of the Committee on Judiciary and Labor,